IBM 701: History

 The successor of the 701 was the index register-equipped IBM 704, introduced 4 years after the 701.
 The 704 was not compatible with the 701, however, as the 704 increased the size of instructions from 18 bits to 36 bits to support the extra features.
-The 704 also marked the transition to magnetic core memory.
+The 704 also marked the transition to magnetic-core memory.

 Social impact

-In 1952 IBM paired with language scholars from Georgetown University to develop a translation software for use on computers.
+In 1952, IBM paired with language scholars from Georgetown University to develop translation software for use on computers.
 On January 7, 1954, the team developed an experimental software program that allowed the IBM 701 computer to translate from Russian to English.
+This was the Georgetown–IBM experiment.
 The Mark 1 Translating Device, which was developed for the US Air Force, was able to produce its first automated Russian-to-English translation in 1959 and was shown to the public in 1964.

 In 1954, a group of scientists ran millions of simulated hands of blackjack on an IBM 701 looking to determine the best playing decision for every combination of cards.
 The result of the study was the set of correct rules for hitting, standing, doubling or splitting in a blackjack game which are still the same today.

 The IBM 701 has a claim to be the first computer displaying the potential of artificial intelligence in Arthur Samuel's checkers-playing program on February 24, 1956.
 The program, which was developed for play on the IBM 701, was demonstrated to the public on television.
 Self-proclaimed checkers master Robert Nealey played the game on an IBM 7094 computer in 1962 and the computer won.
 It is still considered a milestone for artificial intelligence and it offered the public during the early 1960s an example of the capabilities of an electronic computer.